How Are Contracts Formed: Everything You Need to Know

 Contracts can only be formed legally when the products or services being exchanged are legal.
 Illegal contracts will not be enforced by a court, so if a two parties form a contract regarding the sale of an illegal substance, neither party can be held to that promise by a court.

 If you need help with understanding how contracts are formed, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.